 Sentiment or emotions on the crypto stock market?

 Sentiment or emotions?
 Are emotions more effective on the stock market than the sentiment is?
 How effective are they?
-We have long been studying the importance of emotions in economic analysis.
+We have been studying the importance of emotions in economic analysis for a long time.
 How they affect the prices of various financial instruments and values quoted there.
 We are not the only ones – for some time now, with increasing access to published opinions, whether on portals or in social media, there are publications and researches where authors try to find correlations between investors’ mood and stock, currency, crypto rates, etc.

 Research to date on the use of sentiment in forecasting stock indices

 December 2018 revealed the publication of “Media Sentiment and International Asset Prices”, issued by the National Bureau of Economic Research.
 In the aforementioned read, its authors have analyzed in Reuters’ and Bloomberg articles on their impact on major stock indices.
 Researchers discovered interesting relationships between sentiment and index values, amongst the others:

 - The mood of the news correlates four times stronger with the bear market (dominated by declines) than during the bull market (boom),